Operational Procedures

 # TLS for Postgres database

-By default, UniConfig communicates with the database without TLS, therefore all traffic is not encrypted.
-When the database is deployed separately from UniConfig, it is advised to enable the TLS encryption.
+By default, UniConfig communicates with the database without TLS and traffic is therefore unencrypted.
+When the database is deployed separately from UniConfig, we recommend that you enable TLS encryption.

 TLS for Postgres database